 Things get more complicated if you also sell on other platforms like eBay or an ecommerce website.
 The more systems your support team has to use, the slower they become.

 You can use Gmail as your Amazon email service and manage support for Amazon and your own site in one place.
-But its customer service capabilities are limited, critical data in your Amazon messages will arrive in a jumble, and you can’t get messages from other marketplaces like eBay there.
+But its customer service capabilities are limited, critical data in your Amazon messages will arrive in a jumble, and you can’t answer messages from other marketplaces like eBay there.

 If you want to provide 24/7 customer service for your entire ecommerce operation (which makes a lot more sense than providing it only for Amazon), you’ll want to manage everything from one place.
 There are currently three ways to do that.

 The first option is Zendesk.
 This award-winning customer relationship management software makes providing customer support way easier with automations and an enormous suite of tools for managing customers and employees alike.

 Normally, Zendesk only works with standard email systems (like the one you would have on your own ecommerce website) and gets Amazon messages just as jumbled as Gmail does.
 But connect it with an Amazon messaging service and it will work like a dream.
 ChannelReply can do this for you—and it even supports eBay integration.

-You can also use Desk.com or Freshdesk.
-Both sites have won awards as well and are just as effective as Zendesk.
-As with Zendesk, you can combine Desk.com or Freshdesk with ChannelReply to provide customer service for eBay and Amazon.
+You can also use Freshdesk.
+Freshdesk has won its fair share of awards as well and is just as effective as Zendesk.
+As with Zendesk, you can combine Freshdesk with ChannelReply to provide customer service for eBay and Amazon.
+Finally, ChannelReply also supports eBay and Amazon integration with Desk.com.

 Whichever you choose, you’ll have a system that makes complicated customer service situations easy.
 You’ll be able to manage your international team and support buyers from Amazon, eBay, and your own website from a single screen.
 This will enable you to provide Buy Box–worthy support no matter how enormous your ecommerce operation becomes.